rubymonsters/ruby-for-beginners/source/45-instance_variables.md

 As you can see that includes the instance variable `@name` with the value `"Ada"`.

-You can think of this as that you, as a programmer, create this new person, and in the moment of its creation, its birth, you also give it a name.
-Which kind of is, how it works with real people, too, isn't it?
+You can think of this as you, as a programmer, creating this new person, and in the moment of its creation, its birth, you also give it a name.
+Which kind of how it works with real people, too, isn't it?